 Semi-annual pest status

 Male/female pairs (joined tail-to-tail) will hover in the air, drifting slowly.
 Two major flights occur each year; the spring flight occurs during late April and May, and the summer flight occurs during late August and September.
 Flights extend over periods of four to five weeks.[5][7][8]
-In south Florida, a third (but smaller) flight can occur in December.[2]
-Mating takes place almost immediately after emergence of the females.
+In South Florida, a third (but smaller) flight can occur in December.[2]
+Mating takes place almost immediately after the emergence of the females.
 Adult females live only three to four days, while males live a little longer.
 They have to stick to each other at all times.[2]

 This species' reputation as a public nuisance is due not to any bite or sting (it is incapable of either), but to its slightly acidic body chemistry.
 There are no health risks to humans, as disease cannot be transmitted through them.[9]
 Because airborne lovebugs can exist in enormous numbers near highways, they die in large numbers on automobile windshields, hoods, and radiator grilles when vehicles travel at highway speeds.
 If left for more than an hour or two, the remains become extremely difficult to remove.
 Their body chemistry has a nearly neutral 6.5 pH but may become acidic at 4.25 pH if left on the car for a day.[2]
 In the past, the acidity of the dead adult body, especially the female's egg masses, often resulted in pits and etches in automotive paint and chrome if not quickly removed.[10]
 However, advances in automotive paints and protective coatings have reduced this threat significantly.
 Now the greatest concern is excessive clogging of vehicle radiator air passages by the bodies of the adults, with a reduction of the cooling effect on engines, and the obstruction of windshields when the remains of the adults and egg masses are smeared on the glass.[2]